-Meet the 8450 Series from Chicago Faucets, a full-service faucet and eyewash station that fits on a standard sink and takes up no more space than an ordinary faucet.
+The 8450 Series from Chicago Faucets is a full-service eyewash and faucet station that fits on a standard sink and takes up no more space than an ordinary faucet.

 The Combination Emergency Eyewash and Gooseneck Faucet – Durable and Space-saving.